Chaotic McGregor casts shadow over UFC 223

 By Philip O'Connor

-The Irish fighter gate-crashed a media day on Thursday and caused chaos in the venue's loading bay that saw several fighters injured before later surrendering in to the police.
+The Irish fighter gate-crashed a media day on Thursday and caused chaos in the venue's loading bay that led to several fighters getting injured.
+He appeared in court in New York on Friday charged with assault and criminal mischief.

-Fighters Michael Chiesa and Ray Borg have been pulled from the card by the New York State Athletic Commission after sustaining injuries, and McGregor's team mate Artem Lobov was kicked off the card for his part in the chaos.
+Fighters Michael Chiesa and Ray Borg were pulled from the card by the New York State Athletic Commission (NYSAC) after sustaining injuries, and McGregor's team mate Artem Lobov was kicked off the card for his part in the chaos.

+In another twist, lightweight challenger Max Holloway was declared "medically unfit" to fight Khabib Nurmagomedov by NYSAC as he struggled to shed weight and make the 155-pound limit.
+He has been replaced by American Al Iaquinta.

 Ever since the 29-year-old McGregor made history by becoming the first UFC fighter to hold two belts simultaneously, the UFC has struggled to get its hugely popular 'bad boy' to follow the rules.

-By the time Russia's Khabib Nurmagomedov and Hawaiian Max Holloway face off across the Octagon in Brooklyn, 511 days will have passed since McGregor won the title from Eddie Alvarez across the bridge at the Madison Square Garden in Manhattan in November 2016.
+By the time Russia's Nurmagomedov and Iaquinta face off across the Octagon in Brooklyn, 511 days will have passed since McGregor won the title from Eddie Alvarez across the bridge at the Madison Square Garden in Manhattan in November 2016.

 However, he was quickly stripped of the featherweight title and has never defended his lightweight crown.